MicrosoftDocs/windows-dev-docs/windows-apps-src/design/motion/motion-fade.md

 ---
-Description: Use fade animations to bring items into a view or to take items out of a view.
+description: Use fade animations to bring items into a view or to take items out of a view.
 The two common fade animations are fade-in and fade-out.
 title: Fade animations
 ms.assetid: 975E5EE3-EFBE-4159-8D10-3C94143DD07F
 label: Motion--fades